-Welcome Inbalance personal trainer Gee Sharp back to StyleBlueprint for a workout you can pack in your suitcase!
-Consistency is pivotal to the success of any fitness program.
-So if you are traveling, but want to keep your fitness journey in motion, too, here is a simple, step-by-step, head-to-toe workout you can do anywhere without special gear, machines, benches or weights.
+Consistency is pivotal to the success of any fitness program, and that means even if you are traveling, you’ll want to keep your fitness journey in motion, too.
+To help, we tapped Memphis-based fitness expert Gee Sharp, who shares a simple, step-by-step, head-to-toe workout you can do anywhere without special gear, machines, benches or weights.
 This workout is inspired by the circuit training exercises of a fully equipped gym.
 For those of you who enjoy other types of exercise, the take-away today is to be creative and persistent about finding on-the-go fitness options whenever your regular workout routine is going to be interrupted.

 *Please note, only add this exercise routine to your travel schedule if the motions described are familiar or already a part of your workout plan.
 Form is an important part of safety and effectiveness when exercising, and this is a checklist of fairly common exercises to use when the gym is not available or to enhance your regular workout plan.
 Glean ideas from this workout and, as with any activity, adjust according to your personal level.